 We process your personal data because it is necessary for the performance of our contractual relationship (e.g. process payments, customer relationship, etc.) or to take steps at your request prior to entering into a contract (e.g. request for proposal).

-We process some of your personal data to comply with legal obligations applicable to us (e.g. pursuant to accounting or tax laws).
+We process some of your personal data to comply with legal obligations applicable to us (e.g. tax laws).

 In some cases, we may use your personal data after you have given us your prior consent (e.g. for marketing purposes).